 for anyone facing adversity—which is all of us.”

 - Ann Hood, New York Times bestselling author

-Level 1 Guided Autobiography Workshops will be offered on five, consecutive Tuesdays and Wednesdays beginning in June.
+Level 1 Guided Autobiography Workshops will be offered on five, consecutive Tuesdays and Thursdays beginning in July.
 Classes are live via Zoom and capped at eight students.
 Sign up now!